Louisville Free Public Library: Formation

 The Louisville Free Public Library was created in 1902 by an act of the Kentucky State Legislature, and in 1904 it merged with the Polytechnic Society of Kentucky.
-Services began in 1905 when the Polytechnic Society's collection, held in the top floors of the Kenyon Building, was open to the public.
+Services began in 1905 when the Polytechnic Society's collection, held in the top floor of the Kaufman-Straus Building, was open to the public.
 Although the Main Library was completed in 1906, patron services did not officially begin until 1908.
+After eight years of controversy, the privately run Polytechnic Society of Kentucky relinquished its property to the new public library in 1913.

 Additional branches were added over time, including the Western Colored Branch, which was the first Carnegie-housed library in the U.S. built solely for African Americans.
 Thomas Fountain Blue was appointed head of the Colored Branch in 1905 as well as the Eastern Colored Branch when it opened in 1914; he also started the first library training program for African Americans in the United States.

 At one time LFPL had over 30 branches, but a number of them were forced to close due to lack of funding.
 Currently, there are 16 branches, in addition to the main library site.
 Internet services and inter-library loan have helped to make up for having fewer branches.